mircoporetti/blog/content/blog/opinions-retro/index.md

 ---

 A new decade of my journey in Software Engineering is around the corner, and I've been reflecting on the opinions I've formed over the years.
-I recognize that I’ve changed my ideas on some topics, thanks to the experiences I’ve had and the people I’ve had the pleasure of working with, while others have remained the same.
+I recognize that I’ve changed my ideas on some topics, thanks to the experiences I’ve had, the people I’ve had the pleasure of working with, and the mistakes we’ve made, while others have remained the same.

 As I haven't tracked them over time, I decided to start now so I can look back in the future and see how my thoughts and convictions have evolved.
 As usual, it could be a nice way to collect feedback, which will also be useful for my growth.